Xilinx/Vitis_Model_Composer/Examples/AIENGINE/README.md

 <a href="./Importing_AIE_blocks/AIE_Graph/README.md">Importing a graph as a block</a>
 </td>
 <td>
-In this example we import an AI Engine graph into Vitis Model Compsoer as a block.
+In this example we import an AI Engine graph into Vitis Model Composer as a block.
 </td>
 </tr>
 </table>